dotmesh-io/docs/hugo/content/references/api.md

 <dt><code>Direction</code>.</dt>

 <dd>This should either be `"push"` or `"pull"`.
-Push will sync the state of your dotmesh data dot with S3 - any files which still exist will be sent to S3, any which are in S3 but not in Dotmesh will be deleted.
+Push will sync the state of your dotmesh data dot with S3: any files which exist locally will be pushed to S3; any files which exist in S3 but do not exist locally will be deleted from S3.
 Pull will sync S3's state with Dotmesh's state - in other words, the inverse happens (anything that does not exist in S3 will be deleted locally, all files which exist in both will be updated).</dd>

 <dt><code>LocalNamespace</code>.</dt>
 <dt><code>LocalName</code>.</dt>